gvwilson/sensibleadventures/litany/story.md

 but not minds,
 so we cannot know them.
-They warm the earth and fill it with all manner of creatures, including your kind.
+They warm the earth and fill it with all manner of creatures, including your kind."

+"Tenth will be an age when many races dwell upon the Earth, those re-made and those come from afar, faces of the Yith and others alike,"
+Affie recited fervently.
+"The work of that aeon will be to make stories of great heroes and foul deeds worthy of the archives."

+Robbie nodded solemnly.
-By the time the people of the water wake from their long frozen sleep, the machines have returned to the depths of space.
+"By the time the people of the water wake from their long frozen sleep, the machines have returned to the depths of space.
-We have asked the Mi-go to speak with them many times, but they are unco-operative," he added sourly.
+We have asked the Mi-go to speak with them, but they are unreliable," he added sourly.

 "What's that got to do with Robbie?"